How to report on Schedule 1 sites using nest records

-- Read the Quickstart Guide (PDF, 772.27 KB) and the Code of Conduct.
-Reading these two very brief documents (seven pages in total) will familiarise you with the basics of nest recording: how to ensure bird welfare when visiting nests, what to record and how to use the NRS codes.
-More information can be found in the NRS Handbook.
+- Read the Code of Conduct, Taking Part and nest monitoring web pages.
+Reading these will familiarise you with the basics of nest recording: how to ensure bird welfare when visiting nests and what to record.

 Before you begin using the data inputting system Demography Online (DemOn) for the first time:

 - Make sure you have a My BTO account.
 You will use the same username and password to log in to DemOn.
 This will be provided if you sign up to the NRS and you will already have an account if you are taking part in another BTO survey, such as the Ringing Scheme or BirdTrack.

 If you are part of a group or partnership, or you’ve been passing your nest records to somebody else to be submitted to BTO under their name or the name of a nature reserve or organisation, you may need to gain access to more DemOn accounts than just your own.
 If you think that’s true for you, please email apps.demon [at] bto.org for advice on how to access those accounts.

 Once the above steps are completed, you’ll receive an email from us containing instructions on how to log in to DemOn.
 You can get to DemOn from any of the NRS and Ringing web pages, but it’s easiest to just to bookmark this link: https://app.bto.org/demography/bto/public/login.jsp

 Once you’re at the DemOn home page, logging is a simple two-step process:

 Enter your username and password and click the login button;